espocrm/documentation/docs/development/di.md

 }
 ```

-If there's no matching service for a parameter but the type hint is a class, then a new instance of that class will be instantiated (by the Injectable Factory).

 ## Injectable factory

 The Injectable Factory creates objects by a given class names.
 It resolves and injects class dependencies.
 The Injectable Factory is available as a service in the Container.
 That means that *injectableFactory* can be required as a dependency.